abderrahimsoumer/Linux-Server-Configuration/README.md

 	- Run the following command : ``` nano /etc/ssh/sshd_config ```

-	- Locate the following line:
+	- Locate the following line:  #Port 22
-		#Port 22

-	-Remove # and change 22 to 2200.
+	- Remove # and change 22 to 2200.

-	-Restart the sshd service by running the following command: ``` service sshd restart ```
+	- Restart the sshd service by running the following command: ``` service sshd restart ```

 5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).